-On March 15, 2017 ("Acquisition date"), the Company acquired all ownership interests of MTS HealthHelp Inc. and its subsidiaries ("HealthHelp"), which provides benefits management across several specialty healthcare areas, including radiology, cardiology, oncology, sleep care, orthopedics, and pain management, for a total consideration of \$68,337, subject to adjustments for cash and working capital, including a contingent consideration of \$8,545, payable over a period of two years linked to revenue targets and continuation of an identified client contract.
-The fair value of the contingent consideration liability was estimated using level 3 inputs which included an assumption for discount rate of 2.5%.
+On March 15, 2017 ("Acquisition date"), the Company acquired all ownership interests of MTS HealthHelp Inc. and its subsidiaries ("HealthHelp"), which provides benefits management across several specialty healthcare areas, including radiology, cardiology, oncology, sleep care, orthopedics, and pain management, for a total consideration of \$68,845, including working capital adjustments of \$508 and a contingent consideration of \$8,545, payable over a period of two years linked to revenue targets and continuation of an identified client contract.
+The fair value of the contingent consideration liability was estimated using Level 3 inputs which included an assumption for discount rate of 2.5%.
 The potential undiscounted amount of all future payments that the Company could be required to make under the contingent consideration arrangement is between \$0 and \$8,876.

-The Company has funded the acquisition primarily with a five year secured term loan.
+The Company has funded the acquisition primarily with a five-year secured term loan.
 The Company is expected to leverage HealthHelp's capability in care management to address the needs of payor, provider and insurance organizations.